coi-dev/ox-coi/README.md

-# OX Coi
+# OX Coi Messenger

-OX Coi is a mail based chat app.
+The OX Coi Messenger app is a mail based chat app.
 This app provides the user interface for an IMAP / SMTP based chat on Android and iOS.

 - **Android state:** Currently in development
 - **iOS state:** Currently in development (27.06.19 - just started, no release yet)